General Terms and Conditions of Purchase

 21. COMPLIANCE

-• In the event of a failure to comply with the rules set out in the Purchaser’s Code of Ethics or if the Supplier plans to offer any form of benefit to an employee of the group, the Supplier must inform the Purchaser’s ethics officer by email sent to the following address: codeofconduct@humens.com In the event of any non-compliance with this clause, the Purchaser may terminate the Contract by operation of law, with immediate effect and without any compensation for the Supplier, without prejudice to obtaining compensation for the loss suffered as a result.
+When the Supplier plans to offer any form of benefit to an employee of the Purchaser, the Supplier will inform the Purchaser’s ethics officer by email at the following address: codeofconduct@humens.com.
+In the event of non-compliance with Article 21 of the T&Cs or any provision of the Code of Conduct of the Purchaser’s partners, the Purchaser may terminate the Contract by operation of law, with immediate effect and without any compensation to the Supplier, without prejudice to obtaining compensation for the loss suffered as a result.